canuckbear/adeuballe/README.md

 # adeuballe
-Language learning assistant to acquire som basics
+Language learning assistant to acquire some basics